entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Petukhov, S. V., Petrov, G. S., & Pakhomov, I. O. (2011).
 First finding of tooth whorl fragment of chondrichthyan of Order Eugeneodontiformes in the Upper Carboniferous of the Lower Volga region.
 In A. S. Alekseev (Ed.), *Paleostrat-2011: Annual Meeting Abstracts* (pp. 54–55).
 Paleontological Institute.

+Goreva, N. V., Isakova, T. N., Alekseev, A. S., Kabanov, P. B., & Kossovaya, O. L. (2009).
+Domodedovo section.
+Neostratotype of Moscovian Stage and Myachkovian Substage.
+In A. S. Alekseev & N. V. Goreva (Eds.), *Type and Reference Carboniferous Sections in the South Part of the Moscow Basin* (pp. 65–90).
+Paleontological Institute of Russian Academy of Sciences.

+Ivanov, A. O. (2022).
+New late Carboniferous chondrichthyans from the European Russia. *Bulletin of Geosciences*, *97*(2), 219–234. https://doi.org/10.3140/bull.geosci.1845